William-Ao/Wifi-RSSI-Windows/README.md

 # RSSI Python module

 Based on Juan Antonio Villagomez's existing RSSI Python library, adapted for Windows.
+In Linux utilizing the iwlist command with sudo forces a new scan of network devices, while on Windows a restart of the wlansvc service through Powershell must be done every time.
+This library attempts to automate that process.

 Upcoming changes/features
 - [ ] Finish implementing baseline scanning and scraping of WAP data.